-My younger sister has a travel blog so needless to say; she does a lot of traveling.
+My younger sister has a travel blog, so needless to say, she does a lot of traveling.
 She had a trip planned to Malibu and invited me along.
-Ummm ok I would love to go, but did you remember that I have 4 little perfectly behaved (that may be a bit of a stretch, but I was trying to sell this) cute children?!
+Ummm, ok, I would love to go, but did you forget that I have 4 little perfectly behaved (that may be a bit of a stretch, but I was trying to sell this) cute children?!

 My husband thought I was crazy to even consider flying across the country; it was a 4-hour flight alone with 3 children.
 I love adventure and love showing my kids the beauty that God created.
 So guess what?
 We went!